-COSEWIC uses a process based on science and Aboriginal and community knowledge to assess wildlife species at risk.
+The Committee on the Status of Endangered Wildlife in Canada (COSEWIC) uses a process based on science and on Aboriginal and community knowledge to assess wildlife species at risk.
 All native mammals, birds, reptiles, amphibians, fish, arthropods, mollusks, vascular plants, mosses and lichens are included in COSEWIC's current mandate.

 In doing its work, COSEWIC develops the prioritized “COSEWIC Candidate List” of wildlife species needing assessment, manages the production of wildlife species status reports, and holds meetings at which wildlife species are assessed and assigned to risk categories.
 In all of its actions, COSEWIC uses the best available information relevant to assessing a wildlife species' risk of extinction or extirpation, which it may obtain from any credible source of knowledge of the wildlife species and its habitat.

 COSEWIC annually commissions status reports for high-priority candidate wildlife species on the COSEWIC Candidate List or for wildlife species that require reassessment ("update status reports").
 A status report is a comprehensive technical document that compiles and analyzes the best available information on a wildlife species' status in Canada.
 It contains information on the basic biology of a wildlife species, as well as information on a wildlife species' distribution in Canada, population sizes and trends, habitat availability and trends, and threats to the wildlife species.